nalgeon/sqlime/examples.md

 Here is a [working example](https://sqlime.org/employees.html).
 Give it a try.

-And here are the four steps to creating executable SQL examples in your own articles:
+And here are the four steps to creating executable SQL examples in your own articles or documentation:

 ## 1. Include Sqlime JS widgets